aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-V to NSX-T Migration/prerequisites.md

     - vmware-cloud-director
 ---

+# Prerequisites

 ## Overview

 This page will outline some of the prerequisite actions that may be required before a tenancy can be migrated from NSX-V to NSX-T.

 ## Assessment

 The VMware NSX Migration for VMware Cloud Director will first run a pre-check analysis of a customers tenancy.

-# Prerequisites
+The assment may identify issues that will need to be corrected before the migration can happen.
+Below is a list of a few common prerequisites:

 * vApps & Virtual Machines
   - Virtual Machines cannot be suspended - they need to be powered on or off.